How much does it cost to use the EquityTool?

 Can I change the wording of the equity questions?

 No. It is not recommended that you change the wording or response options for the equity questions.
-We make every effort to match the language and translations published by the DHS.
-To maintain consistency and accuracy with the DHS “gold standard,” we cannot modify the wording of the equity questions.
+We make every effort to match the language and translations published by the DHS and MICS.
+To maintain consistency and accuracy with the DHS or MICS “gold standard,” we cannot modify the wording of the equity questions.
 If you discover an error, please do let us know at firstname.lastname@example.org.

 More Technical Questions

-Can you use a regional comparison group instead of a national comparison group?
+Can you use a subnational comparison group instead of a national comparison group?

-Where the DHS surveys are collected on a regional level, a regional comparison group can be created.
+In countries where the DHS or MICS surveys are collected on a regional level, a regional comparison group can be created.
 Metrics for Management is currently looking at how to incorporate regional analyses into the EquityTool.
 If this is something you require, please contact us here.

 Who else can see the equity data I collect?